Occoquan River Fishing (VA – Below Dam)

 I’ve said before and I’ll say it again.
-The best fishing is always a two hour drive from your house.
-During that drive, you will pass somebody who is also driving two hours to fish in your backyard.
+The best fishing is always a two-hour drive from your house.
+During that drive, you will pass somebody driving two hours to fish in your backyard.

 The best access to the river below the dam is through the Regional Park that sits across the river from the quaint town of Occoquan.
 Be prepared to pay a small launch fee in the summer – there is a kid there to collect it.
 Since the park is open all year, they may have somebody there during the winter as well.
 The ramp is pretty nice and will handle several boats.
 With the basscanoe, we simply unloaded, geared up and launched.

-The river is broad and deep with the greatest depth being on the north side.
+The river is broad and deep, with the greatest depth on the north side.
 I wanted to fish the docks that lined the southern banks, but when we motored over there, they were clogged with grass and only had a foot or two of water.
 Since I did not have my weedless propeller on the trolling motor, we turned upstream.
-We ran flat out, a blazing 3.4 mph, with the wind in our hair until we got to the top end.
+We ran flat out, a blazing 3.4 mph, with the wind in our hair, until we got to the top end.

 The current in this area is just enough to drive you nuts in the canoe.
 I had to put the motor in reverse and on low speed to hold the canoe in position so I could cast.
-Of course, the acrobatics associated with this were transparent to the Basswife sitting in the front as she happily casts to all the good structure around the bridge.
-I noticed that there were a number of guys fishing from the opposite shore.
-There is access to the river from the upper end of the town and about 5 guys were sitting and fishing.
+Of course, the acrobatics associated with this were transparent to the Basswife sitting in the front as she happily casts to all the good structures around the bridge.
+I noticed that there were several guys fishing from the opposite shore.
+There is access to the river from the upper end of the town, and about five guys were sitting and fishing.
 I did not see them catch anything while we were up there.

 After working the waterfall, I switched to the southern bank so we could work the concrete wall that protects the town from the river.
 We drifted down, swatting a few flies and did not pick up any action.
 When the water became really shallow, I decided to head across the river and we worked our way down the northern shore.